semrush/intergalactic/website/docs/components/progress-bar/progress-bar.md

 ### When to use ProgressBar

-- To visualize a long process that does not block working with data.
+- To visualize a long process that doesn't block working with data.
 - When you need to visualize a short process, but it is essential to show how much is left until the end of the process, such as uploading multiple files.
 - If the process is long and blocks working with data, but the user needs to know when the process will end.